Marketing Team Roles: Structure, Responsibilities, and How to Build a B2B Team

 • Product launch coordination: Orchestrate cross-functional launch activities

-Marketing Operations and Analytics
+Marketing operations and analytics

 Marketing operations managers, marketing analysts, and automation specialists own the infrastructure that makes data-driven marketing possible.
 They manage the martech stack, ensure data quality, build attribution models, and automate workflows.